-- Continued to install OCS foundations in Segment 4. - Continued to install OCS poles, down guys, and balance weights in Segment 4. - Potholed at proposed OCS locations and utility locations in Segments 3 and 4 in advance of foundation installation.
+- Installed OCS foundations in S3WA2. - Continued to install OCS poles, down guys, and balance weights in Segment 4. - Completed extension and preparation of Mountain View Siding to be used for installation of OCS foundations in S3WA2. - Potholed at proposed OCS locations and utility locations in Segments 3 and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued to installed form and rebar and high-voltage cable at TPS-2. - Continued to install ductbank and manholes, gantries, drainage, ground grid, and form and rebar work at TPS-1. - Continued to install ductbank and manholes at PS-6. - Continued grading work at PS-7. - Continued to install ductbanks and manholes at SWS-1. - Set Wayside Power Cubicle (WPC) 20 at Control Point (CP) Franklin. - Continued to install signal ductbank and conduits at CP Shark in Segment 4. - Installed signal cases are CP Ralston remote and CP Ralston main. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) corridor wide. - Continued installation of bridge attachments in Segment 2. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.
+The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued to install formwork, rebar and high-voltage cable at TPS-2. - Continued to install ductbank and manholes, gantries, drainage, and form and rebar work at TPS-1. - Continued to install ductbank and manholes at PS-6. - Continued grading work at PS-7. - Continued to install ductbanks and manholes at SWS-1. - Removed existing stairway at PS-4 as a part of ongoing sitework. - Installed signal equipment at Control Point (CP) Bird. - Installed signal cable at Auzerais Crossing. - Continued to install signal ductbank and conduits in Segment 4. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) corridor wide. - Continued installation of bridge attachments in Segment 2.

-- Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Received CPUC approvals on General Order 88B for grade crossing modifications in Segment 3 regarding the distance of foundations and poles from the crossings. - Continued to progress on the TPS interconnection design for TPS-1 and TPS-2.
-The interconnection is between the PG&E substations and future Caltrain main substations. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single phase studies. - PG&E continued work at East Grand and FMC substations. - Prepared Mountain View Siding for installation of foundations in Segment 3 Work Area 2
+- Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Continued to progress on the TPS interconnection design for TPS-1 and TPS-2.
+90% design for TPS-2 was received and is under review.
+The interconnection is between the PG&E substations and future Caltrain main substations. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single phase studies and came to an agreement on steps to finalize the studies. - PG&E continued work at East Grand and FMC substations.